Frostdev7506/ezzyforms/README.md

 ## Ezzyforms

-A form application crated with Next.js and Tailwind CSS
+A form application created with Next.js and Tailwind CSS

 ## Getting Started